gianebao/php-anno/README.md

  * @param string banana {1,19} sdfs fgkjdfghdg jdhfghdkgjs fgdjfhgkdgh *
  * @return API Responds:
- *  string    name   dfsdjfshfdkjsdf
- *      sdfsdfisdfsdhfjks sdfsdfjshdkfj sdfsjdfhskdfj
- *      sdfsdfisdfsdhfjks sdfsdfjshdkfj sdfsjdfhskdfj
- *      sdfsdfisdfsdhfjks sdfsdfjshdkfj sdfsjdfhskdfj
- *  string   name.api   dfsdjfshfdkjsdf
- *      sdfsdfisdfsdhfjks sdfsdfjshdkfj sdfsjdfhskdfj
- *      sdfsdfisdfsdhfjks sdfsdfjshdkfj sdfsjdfhskdfj
- *      sdfsdfisdfsdhfjks sdfsdfjshdkfj sdfsjdfhskdfj
- *  string   name.api0   dfsdjfshfdkjsdf
+ *  string    param1      this is the definition
- *      sdfsdfisdfsdhfjks sdfsdfjshdkfj sdfsjdfhskdfj
- *      sdfsdfisdfsdhfjks sdfsdfjshdkfj sdfsjdfhskdfj
+ *      which can be multiline if you write
+ *      it like this.
+You can also use it to create:
- *      sdfsdfisdfsdhfjks sdfsdfjshdkfj sdfsjdfhskdfj
+ *      `Markdowns`
+ *  string   param1.api   this means this is a subgroup of *param1*
+ *  string   param1.api0  this is a subgroup of api at index 0
+ *  string   param1.api1  this is a subgroup of api at index 1
- *  string   name.api1   dfsdjfshfdkjsdf
+ *  string   param.api1.deeper this is an even deeper subgroup
- *      sdfsdfisdfsdhfjks sdfsdfjshdkfj sdfsjdfhskdfj
- *  string name.api1.deeper {1,10} dfsdjfshfdkjsdf
- *  int      image       abu abu abuubububububub
+ *  int      image        and any variable
- *      fgdfgdjfglkdfjgdlfkgd
- *      dfgdjfgdklfjgdkg
  */
 </pre>